Taste the real Alphono Mango SHOP NOW

 Rataul Mango

-Rataul aam रटौल आम is a variety of mango that is grown in India and Pakistan, particularly in the northern state of Uttar Pradesh.
+Rataul aam रटौल आम is a mango variety grown in India and Pakistan, particularly in the northern state of Uttar Pradesh.

 They are now GI tag-certified Rataul Mango in Baghpat, Uttar Pradesh.

-Rataul aam, named after the village Rataul in Uttarpradesh also claimed by Pakistan for the GI tag, but India won the case.
+Rataul aam, named after the village Rataul in Uttar Pradesh, was also claimed by Pakistan for the GI tag, but India won the case.

-Rataul mangoes are known for their sweetness, lesser fiber, aromatic flavor, and juicy flesh.
+Rataul mangoes are known for their sweetness, lesser fibre, aromatic flavour, and juicy flesh.

 Season of Rataul aam: They are available from April to June in India.

-Mangoes are one of those ten Fruit you should take advantage of.
-Used in multiple desserts like Pudding, aam ki lassi, Aamras, Sheera, Falooda, and much more.
+Mangoes are one of those ten Fruits you should take advantage of.
+They are used in multiple desserts, such as Pudding, aam ki lassi, Aamras, Sheera, Falooda, and much more.

 Previous Next